Starstruck (comics): Structure

 Starstruck used supplement texts as a dramatic expansion of the story.
 The Glossary, written by one fictional historian, went past defining references in the dialogue to sketching out the past, present, and future of the characters and their universe.
-Writer Alan Moore would do something similar afterward, more simply in Watchmen (1985) and much more extensively in his League Of Extraordinary Gentlemen (1999).
-Starstruck can be considered one of comics' premiere hypertext fictions, in the sense of using supplementary texts, adjunct stories, and ancillary art to expand, deepen, and even alter the narrative experience.
+Writer Alan Moore would do something similar afterward, more simply in Watchmen (1985) and League Of Extraordinary Gentlemen (1999).
 Comics Journal praised this innovation in 1986: "The (Space) Brigade's origin in the Graphic Novel's glossary section, is hilarious; in general, the Starstruck glossaries provide as much mirth as the series itself".
-The Comics Journal reiterated this supportive praise in 2011: "Starstrucks reputation as a confusing book unfairly implies that it is a confused book, which it emphatically is not.
+It reiterated this supportive praise in 2011: "Starstrucks reputation as a confusing book unfairly implies that it is a confused book, which it emphatically is not.
 History, culture, family relationships, religions, vernacular speech, and all manner of written texts from this fantastic world accumulate and intersect with perfect consistency".
 Also praising the innovation, critic W. Andrew Shepard wrote in 2011: "These sub-texts were more than winking references; they foreshadowed major events in the main narrative and, in keeping with the theme of unreliable narrators, called attention to the ways people construct histories".